w3f/polkadot-wiki/docs/general/polkadot-uc.md

 ![core-usage-agile-shared](../assets/core-usage-agile-shared.png)

-### Composable Cores
+## Agile Ubiquitous Computer

-All the above options can be composable and enable the creation of an extremely agile ubiquitous computing system.
+All the above options of agile [Coretime allocation](#agile-coretime-allocation) and [core usage](#agile-core-usage) can be composable and enable the creation of an extremely agile ubiquitous computing system.

 ![core-usage-agile-composable](../assets/core-usage-agile-composable.png)